Nylilsa/nylilsa.github.io/guides/th17-maingame-score.md

 ## Linear Creature
 [hr_minor]

-Linear Creature (often shortened into LC or lines) is Keiki's third spell card and is infamous for being really cool-looking, very juicy, and very hard to do.
+Linear Creature (often shortened into LC or lines) is Keiki's third spell-card and is infamous for being really cool-looking, very juicy, and very hard to do.
 Why am I making an entire paragraph for just a spell?
 This spell if correctly executed [hl2]gives between 1.7 to 1.9 BILLION score[/hl2].
 Knowing how to correctly execute this, and making it as consistent as possible is important, because any kind of pace for a score you are trying to achieve, will be killed if you fail this spell.
 Here is how to correctly set up and execute LC.

 **Step 1**: if you want to guarantee [hl2]maximum score gain, you need 2 lives[/hl2], suicide somewhere before LC (usually either 2nd or 3rd non) if you don't have two lives, you can still attempt LC but you will have to rely on luck to get maximum gain, which is something you don't want to risk.
 You want to bring the static [style=otter, icon=false, highlightedText=otters] into LC, 2 is ideal, 1 can work but it's a bit riskier but if you are forced to bring only 1 it's fine.